The Omen (2006 film): Release

 The film was released on June 6, 2006, referencing the Number of the Beast, and mirroring the 1976 film's similar release date of June 6, 1976.

 Box office

 The film recorded the highest opening Tuesday box office gross in domestic box office history in the United States for the time, by earning more than US$12 million.
-As of February 2023, it holds the 5th highest opening Tuesday at the domestic box-office of all time, behind Spider-Man: Far From Home, Transformers, Les Misérables & Django Unchained.
+As of July 2025, it holds the 7th highest opening Tuesday at the domestic box-office.

 Fox initially stated that the film earned US$12,633,666 on its first day, but later Bruce Snyder, Fox's president of distribution admitted that they were "having a little fun" by manipulating the figure to contain the number of the beast in the last three digits.

-The film ended grossing US$120 million worldwide, making it a strong success on a budget of US$25 million.
+The film ended up grossing US$120 million worldwide, making it a strong success on a budget of US$25 million.
 It finished as the 59th highest-grossing film of 2006, the 12th highest-grossing R-rated movie of 2006 and the 2nd highest domestic gross of The Omen series when adjusted for inflation.